 - Note: If using fresh herbs and garlic be sure to store the jars in the fridge.
 Safety guidelines recommend using up the jars within 4 days (see more on that in the next section below).
 The oil in the jars stored in the fridge will solidify but will liquify quickly once at room temperature.

 - If using dried herbs the oil-packed tomatoes can be stored at room temperature.
 You’ll know they’re bad if they taste rancid.
 If you discover any mold, discard immediately.
-Storing the jars in the refrigerator will extend their shelf life and prevent the contents from becoming rancid as quickly.
-In the fridge they will keep for at least 3 months.
-To lower the risk of spoilage we recommend storing the tomatoes in oil in the fridge.
+However, we recommend storing the jars in the refrigerator for two reasons: It will reduce the risk of spoilage and it will extend their shelf life (generally up to 3 months), preventing the contents from becoming rancid as quickly.
 Again, the oil will solidify but will quickly liquify again at room temperature.

 You can pack the tomatoes in oil as is or you can chop them up first for convenience for later adding them to salad dressings, in sauces, or however you want to use them.